 The requirements for age, training and testing have been harmonized in the EU with the 3rd Driving Licence Directive which came into force in January 2013.
 Mopeds have been included in the licensing system with a category license which can be obtained after passing a mandatory theory test, at least, most often accompanied with a practical training.
 The minimum age for riding a moped is 16 years of age whereas for motorcycles it is 18 years of ageing most countries.
 There are however still differences between countries in the details of the respective legal requirements, e.g. in Portugal, Italy and France the minimum age for riding a moped is as low as 14 years.
 Most European countries recognise a separate category of light motorcycles with 125cc engines and a minimum age of 16 years.
-However, in Denmark, Switzerland, Belgium, Greece and The Netherlands the minimum age for this category is 18 years.
-In most countries motorcyclists start with motorcycles with restricted engine power and access an unrestricted motorcycle at a later age.
+However, in Denmark, Switzerland, Belgium, Greece and the Netherlands the minimum age for this category is 18 years.
+In most countries motorcycles at a later age.
 Some of these details will be discussed in following sections.